jnothman/jekyll/en/lessons/transforming-xml-with-xsl.md

 ### Transformers

 Once you have obtained your preferred text editor, you will need to obtain an **XSL transformer**.
 There are two ways to use XSL stylesheets to transform your XML data: on the command line or through an embedded transformer within another programme.
-Although there are many stand-alone programmes for XSL transformation, you can also undertake simple transformations using an internet browser.
+Although there are many stand-alone programmes for XSL transformation, you can also undertake simple transformations using a locally-run a web server, then view the file in your favourite internet browser.
+The following sections will guide you through the steps to achieve this.

-Although Chrome and Safari's security features make in-browser transformations difficult, some other internet browsers, such as ([Internet Explorer](http://windows.microsoft.com/en-gb/internet-explorer/download-ie) and [Firefox](https://www.mozilla.org/en-GB/firefox/new/)), include an **XSL 1.0** transformer, which will provide all of the functionality that you will need for this tutorial.
-If you don't already have one of these browsers on your computer, download and install whichever you feel most comfortable using and then proceed to the next section.

 ## Choosing and Preparing XML Data